CodyReichert/awesome-cl/index.md

 * [cl-geometry](https://github.com/Ramarren/cl-geometry/) - a system for two dimensional computational geometry for Common Lisp.
 [MIT][200].
 * [Vellum](https://github.com/sirherrbatka/vellum) - Data Frames for Common Lisp.
 BSD_2Clause.
 * [rtg-math](https://github.com/cbaggers/rtg-math/) - a selection of the math routines most commonly needed for making realtime graphics in lisp (2, 3 and 4 component vectors, 3x3 and 4x4 matrices, quaternions, spherical and polar coordinates).
 BSD_2Clause.
+* [origin](https://github.com/mfiano/origin) - A native Lisp graphics math library with an emphasis on performance and correctness.
+Includes: vectors, matrices (up to 4x4), quaternions, single/double-float support, destructive/non-destructive operations, shaping & intersections.
+[MIT][200].

 Matrix libraries
 ----------------

-* [magicl](https://github.com/rigetticomputing/magicl) - Matrix Algebra proGrams In Common Lisp based on BLAS/LAPACK and Expokit, by Rigetti Computing.
+* [magicl](https://github.com/quil-lang/magicl) - Matrix Algebra proGrams In Common Lisp based on BLAS/LAPACK and Expokit, by Rigetti Computing.
 [BSD_3Clause][15].
 * [lisp-matrix](https://github.com/blindglobe/lisp-matrix) - A matrix package.
 [FreeBSD][39].
 * [3d-matrices](https://shinmera.github.io/3d-matrices) - A library implementing common matrix calculations, with an emphasis on 2x2,3x3, and 4x4 matrices as commonly used in graphics.
 It provides some numerical functions as well, but those are not the focus.
 The library is heavily optimised, so it is not made of pretty code. [zlib][33].
 * [clem](https://github.com/slyrus/clem) - a matrix library.
 [BSD_2Clause][17].